 - Surviving parents of a minor child can recover damages for mental pain and suffering from the date of injury.
 Surviving parents of an adult child may recover for mental pain and suffering if there are no other survivors.

-- Family members who paid for their loved one’s medical or funeral expenses may be eligible to receive reimbursement for these expenses.
+- Family members who paid for their loved one’s medical or funeral expenses may be eligible for reimbursement.

 Negotiating a Wrongful Death Settlement with an Insurance Company